Part 3 of 10: Deep Pockets

 In 1897, Maria and Rachel Proctor built Watson Williams Park on James Street in Utica.

 The park still exists, but the pond disappeared long ago.
-Utica’s fourth public park, it covered 6.57 acres—roughly the size of Chancellor Park—but very modest by comparison to the more than 550 acres that comprise the later Olmsted park and parkway system.
+Utica’s fourth public park, Watson Williams covered 6.57 acres.
+It was larger than any other park in Utica, but it was still ery modest by comparison to the nearly 600 acres that comprise Utica's later Olmsted park and parkway system.
 Nevertheless, building it whetted the Proctor family’s appetite for park building.

 Well-to-do Utica women in a car (circa 1900).

 Thomas R. Proctor said he wanted a parks system to serve the average working-class Utican, not the sort who could afford a car or who could afford to belong to a country club.